Cancel ‘barmy’ TfL lane closure in Finchley Road, demand commuters

 TfL, which says the temporary measures will be reviewed this week, has been lobbied by three Labour ward councillors to reconsider the scheme in the stretch running between Canfield Gardens and Blackburn Road.

-Commuter Ben Lazarus said the “unspeakable traffic” trailed back to St John’s Wood and that on multiple journeys it has taken him over an hour to drive from Swiss Cottage past the O2 Centre.
+Commuter Ben Lazarus described “unspeakable traffic” and said it often took him over an hour to drive from Swiss Cottage past the O2 Centre.

-He said the scheme has caused “untold stress” and called for an end to the “short-sighted, panic-driven policy”.
+He said the scheme had caused “untold stress” and called for an end to the “short-sighted, panic-driven policy”.

 Dan Adler, who has commuted through Finchley Road for 15 years, called the scheme a “nonsense” and said that pedestrians only use the original 2.5m-wide pavement, with the extended section now adopted by delivery bikes for parking.